 Disadvantages of Precast Concrete

-There are some disadvantages of precast concrete.
+There are some disadvantages to precast concrete.
 They are discussed below.

 - Transportation Issue: The construction site can be at a distant location from the Precast Concrete plant.
 In that case, the precast members must be carried to the site using trailers.
 In many cases, the reduced costs of Precast Concrete is compensated by the transportation cost.